 Upcoming CLPS Moon landings

-To date, NASA has funded four commercial companies for a total of seven CLPS Moon landing missions between 2022 and 2024 as follows:
+To date, NASA has funded several commercial companies for these CLPS Moon landing missions:

 Mission 7, 2024: $77.5 million contract to Intuitive Machines